kutayturkoglu/kutayturkoglu/README.md

 🎓 &nbsp;I'm an MS Data Science student at Ludwig Maximilians Universitat Munchen.

-🌱 &nbsp;I'm on track for learning more about Data Science/Natural Language Processing on my free times.
+🌱 &nbsp;I current work on Flask and Bootstrap but I'm on track for learning more about Data Science/Natural Language Processing on my free times.

 💬 &nbsp;Feel free to reach out to me for anything, maybe for some interesting discussion.